zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

  Authentication request is processed by these providers:

-   - `com.ca.apiml.security.login.GatewayLoginProvider.java` that verifies credentials against z/OSMF service or the dummy provider
+   - `com.ca.apiml.security.login.GatewayLoginProvider` class that verifies credentials against z/OSMF service or the dummy provider
-   - `com.ca.apiml.security.token.GatewayTokenProvider.java` that authenticates the JWT token provided by z/OSMF
+   - `com.ca.apiml.security.token.GatewayTokenProvider` class that authenticates the JWT token provided by z/OSMF

 The library also contains three Spring Security filters:

-1. The `BasicContentFilter.java` class in `com.ca.apiml.security.content` package that authenticates the credentials from the basic authorization header.
+1. The `com.ca.apiml.security.content.BasicContentFilter` class that authenticates the credentials from the basic authorization header.
 This filter can be used in a `SecurityConfiguration` in order to secure content with a basic authentication.
 This filter can be used in a `SecurityConfiguration` class (a sample [here](https://github.com/zowe/api-layer/blob/master/api-catalog-services/src/main/java/com/ca/mfaas/apicatalog/security/SecurityConfiguration.java)) in order to process the `/login` requests
-2. The `CookieContentFilter.java` class in `com.ca.apiml.security.content` package that authenticates the JWT token stored in the cookie by extracting the JWT token from it.
+2. The `com.ca.apiml.security.content.CookieContentFilter` class that authenticates the JWT token stored in the cookie by extracting the JWT token from it.
 This filter can be used in a `SecurityConfiguration` in order to secure content with a token stored in a cookie.
 The token is extracted from the cookie and passed to the `GatewayTokenProvider` which calls the `/query` endpoint
-3. The `LoginFilter.java` class in `com.ca.apiml.security.login` package that processes the authentication requests with the username and password in a JSON format.
-This filter can be used in a `SecurityConfiguration` class in order to process the `/login` requests
+3. The `com.ca.apiml.security.login.LoginFilter` class that processes the authentication requests with the username and password in a JSON format.
+This filter can be used in a `SecurityConfiguration` class in order to process the `/login` request

 There are also several handlers such as: